TradingView Review 2024: The Ultimate Technical Analysis Platform?

 TradingView alerts

-Note, the free version only allows you to set 1 alert, Pro allows 20, Pro+ allows 100, and Premium allows 400.
+Note, the free version only allows you to set 5 price alerts (1 technical), Essential allows 20, Plus allows 100, and Premium allows 400.

 TradingView Community & Trade Ideas